nordeim/Scent-Beautiful-Website/project_codebase_files_set.md

       },
     })

-    // This point will only be reached if there is an immediate error when
-    // confirming the payment.
-Otherwise, your customer will be redirected to
-    // your `return_url`.
     if (error.type === 'card_error' || error.type === 'validation_error') {
       setErrorMessage(error.message || 'An unexpected error occurred.')
     } else {